Guide to Laser Safety Training

 To meet OSHA laser safety requirements, CertifyMe.net has created a training course that teaches and certifies employees to work with lasers safely.
 The online laser safety certification program, which can be completed as an individual or as a company, teaches the various situations in which lasers are used and the hazards involved, like toxic fumes and gases, molten metal, chemicals, and radiation.

-CertifyMe.net’s laser safety training is appropriate for those in the medical, mining, metallurgy, fabrication, entertainment, robotics, and 3D scanning industries, meeting all relevant regulations and standards.
+CertifyMe.net’s OSHA laser safety program is appropriate for those in the medical, mining, metallurgy, fabrication, entertainment, robotics, and 3D scanning industries, meeting all relevant regulations and standards.

 This low-cost program can be completed anytime, anywhere!